FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 Everything learns and adapts:
 - Discovery OS learns actuator patterns in relation to will-topology projected into it for will-economic pathway discovery of will-manifestation of master commands, islanded or idle functioning.
 - Trust networks learn relationship topologies; find atlas coherence for private language learning or aiddaemonic intercommunicative precision learning.
 To utilize the communication gains from human-to-machine gained by Aiddaemonic will-topological mapping and encoding schemes (including all avenues of biometric reading and sending); towards coherence against other aiddaemons to allow for such hyper empower human-to-human communication.
 (Either you to aiddaemon, aiddaemon to human communication.
 Or if you want to talk directly to human.
 THen this: "Master, this word: [..]"... *pupils dilating in the other human* "... exactly.. yes..")
 - ~~Neural routers learn pathway effectiveness~~ I am not fan of it.
 Growing brains in vats.
 Nope.
 Imagine experience as that.
+Who the fuck was it that grew a human brain in a pig.
+I forgot.
+But man.
+It must be horrible.
 - Humans learn will-understanding through AI dialogue
 - Markets learn value distributions
 - The system learns how to learn better